vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 {% endhighlight %}
 </pre>

-One can also use `label` when there are multiple nearest neighbor search operators in the same query to differentiate which of them produced the match.
+One can also use `label` annotation when there are multiple nearest neighbor search operators in the same query to differentiate which of them produced the match.

 <div class="pre-parent">